-Skill center participation summer prior to Grade 9 enrollment
+Skill center participation summer prior to Grade 9 enrollment skill center courses over the summer months.

-Summer school programs will be open to students in grades 9-12, except in cooperative education programs where 16 years of age will be the minimum as required for a work permit.
-Local school districts must have a policy in place to allow students who will be 'incoming freshman' in the fall to take skill center courses over the summer months.
 High school credits earned during the summer months will be reported as transfer credits in the fall once students are enrolled as grade 9 in their home high school.
 Seniors who are scheduled to graduate, but wish to complete their industry certification or program over the summer of their senior year may not be reported as a "graduate" in CEDARS by their home/sending high school until all courses have been completed.